staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 ../bashunit -a line_count 1 "$OUTPUT"
 ../bashunit -a contains 'Method TraitsCachingIssue\TestClassUsingTrait::doBar() should return stdClass but returns Exception.' "$OUTPUT"
 ```

+Using `bashunit` the tests get pretty easy to read and also remove the need for most operating system specific workarounds.

 ### Support my open source work